OCA/contract/README.md

 Odoo Contracts are special types of Analytic Accounts.
 This repository provides features extending Contracts.

-Dependencies on Project fetures should not be required.
+Dependencies on Project features should not be required.
 For Project related extensions please see the [OCA/Project](https://github.com/OCA/project) repository.